department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/pow.md

 **For former POWs held captive for any length of time:**
 **Problems that affect your body, including:**
--	Osteoporosis (brittle bones) (for claims filed on or after October 10, 2008, and you have a diagnosis of post-traumatic stress, or PTSD)
+-	Osteoporosis (brittle bones) (for claims filed on or after October 10, 2008, and you have a diagnosis of post-traumatic stress (PTSD))
--	Lasting damage from frostbite (if you were held in areas cold enough to cause frostbite)
+-	Lasting damage from frostbite
 -	Post-traumatic osteoarthritis (pain and swelling in your joints that happens when a past injury causes a joint—such as your knee or elbow—to wear out)
 -	A stroke (a “brain attack” that happens when blood flow to an area of your brain is cut off, causing brain cells to die) or problems (such as memory loss, loss of speech, or weakness in an arm or leg) caused by a stroke
 -	Hypertensive vascular disease (problems with your veins and arteries—also called blood vessels—caused by high blood pressure), including hypertensive heart disease (damage to your heart caused by high blood pressure), and related problems (such as stroke, blood clots, or other serious issues)